SAFE TRAVEL TO HAWAII

 Each traveler to Hawaii must be individually registered in the state of Hawaii Safe Travel online database prior to travel to Hawaii.
 Travelers must receive and upload their negative test results prior to departing for the Hawaiian Islands as an alternative to Hawaii's mandatory 10-day quarantine.
 Failure to register and upload results will result in delays at the airport and will require a 10-day quarantine.

-If you are not able to show a negative test from one of the approved sources that was taken within the 72-hour period prior to departure, the state of Hawaii will require 10-day quarantine inside your hotel guestroom upon arrival.
+If you are not able to show proof of full vaccination or a negative test from one of the approved sources that was taken within the 72-hour period prior to departure, the state of Hawaii will require 10-day quarantine inside your hotel guestroom upon arrival.
 You will not be allowed to re-test upon arriving in Hawaii.
 Those with test results in a pending status will be required to quarantine in their hotel guestroom for the state of Hawaii's 10-day quarantine.

 The City & County of Honolulu has mandated that face masks be worn at all times in indoor public spaces, including throughout the Hale Koa Hotel to include elevators, guest hallways and restaurants.
 Exceptions to wearing a face covering while inside include when in the act of eating or drinking.